Williamsburg Wizards

-The Williamsburg Wizards were a dominant American youth soccer team, based in Williamsburg, Virginia.
+The Williamsburg Wizards were an American youth soccer team, based in Williamsburg, Virginia.

 Team Formation

 In 1989, Williamsburg Wizards head coach Al Albert went door-to-door to elementary school gym teachers in Williamsburg, Virginia asking them for names of the most athletic students in their 4th grade class.
 A selection of those names soon formed the nucleus of the first Wizards soccer team which went undefeated in its first 32 matches.
 Over the years, the team was able to attract added talent from up to an hour in all directions based on the magnetic draw of its coaching staff in Al Albert, who at the time was the head coach of the men's team at the College of William and Mary.

 Virginia State Cup

 The Williamsburg Wizards dominated their age group of the Virginia Youth Soccer Association (VYSA) in the 1990s.
 The Wizards competed before the advent of the US Soccer Academy system, and therefore, the VYSA State Cup Championship was the undisputed highest honor to be achieved each year in the commonwealth.